Swiss franc shock shuts some FX brokers; regulators move in

 "This has resulted in the majority of clients sustaining losses which exceeded their account equity.
 Where a client cannot cover this loss, it is passed on to us.
 This has forced Alpari (UK) Limited to confirm that it has entered into insolvency."

-Online trading services provider London Capital Group Holding (LCG.L) put its franc-related losses at up to 1.7 million pounds ($2.6 million).
+Online trading-services provider London Capital Group Holding put its franc-related losses at up to 1.7 million pounds ($2.6 million).

+Regulators in New Zealand, Hong Kong, Britain and the United States said they were checking on brokers and banks after reports of volatility and losses.

 New Zealand foreign exchange dealer Global Brokers NZ Ltd closed due to hefty losses.
 The national Financial Market Authority said it would "be seeking assurances that the client funds have been protected and segregated".